capsidjs/capsule/README.md

 # Motivation

-Virtual DOM frameworks are good for many use cases, but sometimes they are overkill for your use cases where you only needs a little bit of event handlers and dom modifications.
+Virtual DOM frameworks are good for many use cases, but sometimes they are overkill for your use cases where you only need a little bit of event handlers and dom modifications.

 This `capsule` library explores simple event-driven DOM programming without